Hamza-69/GlutenPeekBackend/README.md

 - get request for day data with paremeter for number of days, so that a suitable number of days is returned

-- post request for claims, so that a user can make a claim and descirbe whats wrong with a labelling
+- post request for claims, so that a user can make a claim and descirbe whats wrong with a labelling DONE

 - get product by barcode: add barcode field to product, and when the user scans another request is done to return the result of the scan ie the product scanned DONE

 - make a patch status request, it updates the status on request

 ### Integration with frontend: